lunarc/lunarc_docs/docs/authenticator_howto.md

 ![sample screen](images/pp_ss3.png "Desktop sample screen")

-Point your camera on the QR-code shown on the screen.
+Point your camera on the QR-code shown inside the HPC desktop on your desktop/laptop computer.
 The app should detect the code and install the key automatically.

 In the next step the app asks you for a pin-code to protect your key.
 Enter your pin-code.